nirmalya17/Node-Nest-JS-Stater/README.md

     3. `npm run start:dev` to start the server
 - **Note**: If there's issue connecting to local MongoDB and you make sure that you already have `mongod` running, go to `config/default.ts` and check if the `MONGO_URI` is correct.

-## Client-side (Angular)

-This repository houses the Project's frontend written using **Angular 6**

-- **Ant Design**: The components design is by AntDesign (https://ng.ant.design/docs/introduce/en).
-I really like the subtle looks of AntDesign.
-- **Steps**: `npm i` to install all the dependencies then just start the application with `ng serve`
-- **Note**: Might be worth it to take a look at `proxy.conf.json` and how I setup the CLI to use the `proxy` file when serving so that we can call our backend on `localhost:3000`.
-This is so-called **Cross Domains Request** and our backend does not have CORS setup.
-Proxy will help us making the requests from `4200` to `3000`.

 ## Docker

 Docker is supported.